 Like most museums, Mesa Contemporary Arts Museum has an Acquisitions Committee comprised of staff and other professionals in the art field.
 For an artwork to be accessioned into the permanent collection, the work must meet the following requirements:

-To make a donation to the permanent collection, you will need to provide a letter describing your donation, any history you have on the work and an image.
-Please address the letter to:
+To make a donation to the permanent collection, you will need to provide a letter describing your donation, any history you have on the work, and an image.
+Please email the proposal to firstname.lastname@example.org or send it to:

 Mesa Contemporary Arts at Mesa Arts Center